 Several factors go into the overall cost of a Bath Fitter® liner.
 We’ll talk about these next so you can determine a more specific number for your remodeling needs.
 You don’t need to pull out the bathtub, so the process won’t take a long time.
 Price is the only concern here.

 There are three major components that can determine how much a Bath Fitter® liner will cost in your home.
-It’s critical to consider all of these pieces so you can decide if installing a bathtub liner will fit inside your budget,
+The three costs to consider include:

 1. Cost of Labor